LevinJ/CarND-PID-Control-Project/README.md

 Twiddle is used to tune parameters.
 Technically, at the start of the program, we lanuch a separate worker thread that waits on cte signal from simulator and perform twiddle algorithm.
 Twiddle algorithm is implemented in twiddle.cpp file.

-PID coefficients found by Twiddle is as below.

-p: [1.57396, 0, 9.92992]

-And below is the search process of twiddle.
+Below is an example of the search process of twiddle.
 From it, we can see that twiddle did a farily good job of reducing total error and thus finding optimal PID controller hyper paramters.

 start fine tuning PID gains
 Listening to port 4567